-What Would You Pay To Never Have Been Inured?
+What Would You Pay to Never Have Been Injured?

 Insurance companies never think injuries are as serious as they are but we understand that they are far more serious.
 See a list of injuries that are serious.
 We also consider what your injury would mean to us if we had that injury and how your injuries will affect you when you get older.

 If I could pay money to return a back injury to its pre-accident status, I would pay $20 million or even more if I had it to get rid of my back injury.
 Unfortunately, juries don’t award $20 million for soft tissue back injuries. although a quadriplegic injury could be worth as much as $50 million.
 But it is worth thinking of the injury in a personal sense before asking the jury for money.

 When you suffer from an injury, other people don’t really understand what it means to you.
 What would you give up or pay to undo your injury?

 Triple Crown winner, jockey Victor Espinoza broke his neck in a horse race.
 He was unable to move or feel his legs and was nearly paralyzed but two weeks later began to regain movement of his legs.

 In a CBS TV interview, he was asked, “Was it more exciting to you to win the Triple Crown or to feel your legs?”
 He said, “It was fun winning the Triple Crown but to have my legs back, that was the best thing that ever happened to me.”

 He may be getting better now, but it will get much worse later in life.
 How will his injury affect him when he gets older?
 How will your injury affect you when you get older?